 - be legal entities (public or private bodies) - be established in one of the eligible countries, i.e.: - Creative Europe Participating Countries: - EU Member States (including overseas countries and territories (OCTs)) - non-EU countries: - listed EEA countries and countries associated to the Creative Europe Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature (list of participating countries) - be established in one of the countries participating fully in the MEDIA strand of the Creative Europe Programme and be owned directly or indirectly, wholly or by majority participation, by nationals from such countries.
-When a company is publicly listed, the location of the stock exchange will in principle determine its nationality. - be independent European audiovisual production companies that can demonstrate recent experience in producing internationally distributed works.
+When a company is publicly listed, the location of the stock exchange will in principle determine its nationality.3 - be independent European audiovisual production companies - the coordinator must be able to demonstrate recent experience in producing internationally distributed works4.